 Though this is number 4 on the list, it is my #1 piece of advice for my resume clients.
-Use the list of skills and strengths created for your resume as your interview prep tool.
+Use the list of skills on your resume and in your cover letter as your interview prep tool.
 When writing your resume, you should have developed a list of skills that you have acquired and strengthened during your education and experiences.
 Write out each skill on the left-hand side of a piece of paper and then write an experience (story) that goes with each skill.
 Connect your skills to your experiences.

 This will help you when they ask that unexpected interview question.
 Practice telling your experience with your skills intertwined.

-There a numerous resources available online but the most common 15 questions can be found in THE INTERVIEW the Workbook (Download Here).
+There a numerous resources available online but the most common 15 questions can be found in THE INTERVIEW the Workbook (Purchase Here).

 Know how to introduce and describe yourself in just a few minutes, and be able to highlight aspects of your resume or experiences that are applicable.
 If you are struggling with this, think of telling a story about yourself.

 If you are still having issues, email Eloise at Eloise@eloisedesignco.com to schedule an interview prep session.